How is melanoma skin cancer found?

-Punch biopsy: In a punch biopsy a deeper sample of skin is removed.
-The doctor uses a tool that looks like a tiny round cookie cutter.
-Once the skin is numbed, the doctor turns the tool on the surface of the skin until it cuts through all the layers of the skin and takes out a sample of tissue.
+Punch biopsy: In a punch biopsy, the doctor uses a tool that looks like a tiny round cookie cutter to remove a deeper sample of skin.
 The edges of the skin are often stitched together.

-Incisional and excisional biopsies: If the doctor has to look at a tumor in the deeper layers of the skin, an incisional or excisional biopsy will be done.
+Incisional and excisional biopsies: If a tumor might have grown into deeper layers of the skin, an incisional or excisional biopsy will be done.
 A surgical knife is used to cut through the full thickness of skin.
-A wedge of skin is removed, and the edges of the cut are sewn together.
+A wedge of skin is removed, and the edges of the cut are usually sewn together.

 An incisional biopsy removes only part of the tumor.
 If the whole tumor is removed, it is called an excisional biopsy.
 Excisional biopsy is most often used when it can be done.